mooseyscountrygarden.com » Rose Garden » Climbing Roses« Clair Matin | Ghislaine De Feligonde »

 I'm sorry, but in my humble lady gardener's opinion, the climbing rose with the most romantic name of all, Wedding Day, doesn't quite cut the mustard.
 Not that roses are ever expected to cut mustard...

 There are definite positives for this rose with the most evocative of names.
 Its creamy flower clusters are very beautiful while they last, and given enough space (that's both width and height) and lots of fresh air Wedding Day will always put on a great show.
-But there's an agressive side to its nature.
+But there's an aggressive side to its nature.

 Mind you - the photographs look lovely!
 Hee hee...